NietoDeveloper/MySQL_DataBase/SECURITY.md

   `user_settings` tables directly.
 Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connection/request, before any read or write against those views.
-  **Read this carefully: this is weaker than Postgres RLS.** A session variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests can leak context across users.
+  **Read this carefully: this is weaker than Postres RLS.** A session variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests can leak context across users.
 If you use a